 The parish register for the church of St John the Baptist, Bristol records the marriage on 19 November 1842 of Thomas Yeo Bartlett and Anne Mary Colyer.

 The details of the marriage appear straightforward.
 Thomas was a bachelor and is recorded as a grocer; his residence is shown as ‘Broad Mead’ and his father as James Bartlett, a livery stable keeper.
-Anne was a widow from the nearby parish of Clifton – her father is recored as Richard Dowler, a coach builder.
-Both parties were literate and signed the register.
-Both are recorded as ‘of full age’ (over 21).
+Anne was a widow [note 1] from the nearby parish of Clifton – her father is recored as Richard Dowler, a coach builder.
+Both parties are recorded as ‘of full age’ (over 21).

 All this looks reasonably straightforward, but the parish register for the church of St Martin, Birmingham appears to record the same couple marrying in 1844: ‘Thomas Yeo Bartlett and Ann Mary Colyer by licence’.